 Phuthuma Nathi launched

 Phuthuma Nathi 1 was launched in 2006, and Phuthuma Nathi 2 (a smaller replica) was launched in 2007.
-As one of the largest BBBEE transactions in South Africa, the schemes acquired a combined 20% stake in MultiChoice South Africa.
+As one of the largest BBBEE transactions in South Africa, the schemes acquired a combined 20% stake in MultiChoice SA.

-The shares began trading publicly over the counter from 8 December 2011.
+The shares began trading publicly on 8 December 2011.

 Debt paid off

-MultiChoice SA’s strong financial performance enabled meaningful dividend payments to Phuthuma Nathi, which allowed Phuthuma Nathi to repay its vendor funding in 2014 (two years ahead of schedule) and at the same time pay dividends to Phuthuma Nathi shareholders.
+MultiChoice SA’s strong financial performance enabled substantial dividend payments to Phuthuma Nathi, thereby enabling Phuthuma Nathi to repay its vendor loan in 2014 – two years ahead of schedule – while maintaining dividend payments to Phuthuma Nathi shareholders.

 Full dividend paid

-Following the settlement of the outstanding debt, shareholders received their first full dividend payment in 2015 of ZAR1.2bn in dividends.
+Following the settlement of the outstanding vendor loan, Phuthuma Nathi shareholders received their first full dividend payment amounting to ZAR1.2bn.

 Phuthuma Nathi shareholding increased to 25% in MultiChoice SA

-To underpin the MultiChoice SA and Naspers commitment to broad, socio-economic transformation and BBBEE, Naspers and MultiChoice SA allocated an additional 5% stake in MultiChoice SA to Phuthuma Nathi for no consideration (4 March 2019).
+To underpin the commitment by MultiChoice SA and Naspers to socio-economic transformation and BBBEE, MultiChoice SA and Naspers allocated an additional 5% stake in MultiChoice SA to Phuthuma Nathi for no consideration.

 Phuthuma Nathi 1 and Phuthuma Nathi 2 combined

-In 2019, shareholders voted to combine the two schemes into one scheme.
+In FY19, shareholders voted to combine the two schemes into one scheme.
 The transaction resulted in a one-to-one swap of Phuthuma Nathi 2 for Phuthuma Nathi shares.
-As a result, Phuthuma Nathi 2 is now owned by Phuthuma Nathi and all shareholders hold shares in Phuthuma Nathi (28 November 2019).
+As a result, Phuthuma Nathi 2 is owned by Phuthuma Nathi, and all scheme shareholders hold shares in Phuthuma Nathi.

 Share swap completed

 Phuthuma Nathi shareholders were offered the option to exchange some of their shares in Phuthuma Nathi for shares in the MultiChoice Group.
-Following extensive engagements, 5.7% of shareholders accepted the offer (28 October 2019).
+Following extensive engagements, shareholders representing a combined 5.7% shareholding in Phuthuma Nathi accepted this offer.

 Latest dividend paid

-Phuthuma Nathi shareholders continued to benefit from dividend payments, receiving ZAR1.5bn in August 2020 following approval at the 2023 AGM.
+Phuthuma Nathi shareholders continued to benefit from dividend payments, receiving ZAR1.4bn in September 2023 following approval at the 2023 AGM.
 This took the total amount in dividends paid out to Phuthuma Nathi shareholders since inception to ZAR17.8bn.